-Defined Benefit Plan Defined Benefit Plan- Gratuity (Funded)
+Defined Benefit Plan- Gratuity (Funded)

-As at As at
+As at A

 31st March, 2021 31st March, 2020

 The major categories of plan assets as a percentage of total

 Insurer managed funds 100% 100%

 The Trustees have taken policy from Life Insurance Corporation of India (LIC) and pays premium.
 LIC in turn manages the assets which is within the permissible limits prescribed in the insurance regulations.
 The Company does not foresee any material risk from these investments.